danaderp/danaderp/_posts/2023-10-16-astxplainer.md

 $RQ_1$: _To what extent do Large Language Models for code predict syntactic structures?_

 To answer $RQ_1$, we generated the normalized log-probabilities or Next Token Predictions (_NtP_) for each code snippet in $\mathcal{S}=$ _galeras_.
 These log-probabilities were extracted at inference time for each token position for the 12 LLMs.
-The log-probabilities distributions have a vector size of $|V|$ for each token position in $s \in \mathcal{S}$.
-These distributions are processed to obtain the log-probability that actually matches the expected token in a position $i$.
+The log-probabilities distributions have a vector size of $$|V|$$ for each token position in $$s \in \mathcal{S}$$.
+These distributions are processed to obtain the log-probability that actually matches the expected token in a position $$i$$.
 Therefore, each token position has an associated prediction value that we save for generating the _NtP_ sequence.
-Such Next-token Prediction sequence is the input for the aggregation function $\theta$ that generates the corresponding `ASCeval` values.
-Additionally, we computed the cross-entropy loss of each snippet $s$ in our dataset.
-To obtain the `ASCeval` _Global_ value in Tab.~\ref{tab:models} and Fig.~\ref{fig:asc_performance}, we aggregated `ASCeval` performance values (i.e., all available $ASC) by LLM.
+Such Next-token Prediction sequence is the input for the aggregation function $$\theta$$ that generates the corresponding `ASCeval` values.
+Additionally, we computed the cross-entropy loss of each snippet $$s$$ in our dataset.
+To obtain the `ASCeval` _Global_ value in Tab.~1 and Fig.~5, we aggregated `ASCeval` performance values (i.e., all available $ASC$) by LLM.
 The values per model are bootstrapped with the median (size of 500 samplings) to enable a fair comparison among models.
 Similarly, to obtain the `ASCeval` per Abstract Syntax Concept Category (e.g., Data Str, Decision, or Scope), we globally aggregated performance values of tokens under these categories.
-We also explored with Type Model aggregations (see Table.~\ref{tab:models}).
+We also explored with Type Model aggregations.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">